mnr/writing-wip/Do-Ye0n_lives_on.md

 ------------------------------------------------------------------------

 The back seat of this police transport could be padded.
-Through his agitation, Do-Ye0n appreciates the hard plastic.
+Despite his agitation, Do-Ye0n appreciates the hard plastic.
 Cushions would be absorbent and saturated with pee and vomit.
 Without cushions, everything is visible and sanitary.

 It's a short ride to the station and a shorter trip through booking.
 He doesn't have pockets so he doesn't have to empty them.
 His visor is placed in a lock box and secured with a scan of his retina.
 It's safe until later.